tristanbouchet/IBIS-Compton-mode-polarization/README.md

 The saved_pola_df contains raw fluxes for different sources.

-The first step is to choose the src name (ex: crab).
-The scw_file_name_list will contain the name of your runs (ex: ['all_2023']).
+The first step is to choose src (short-hand of the source name), while the scw_file_name_list will contain the name of your runs.

+So far the only available data is for the 2023 outburst of MQ Swift J1727.8-1613 (see Bouchet et al. 2024, A&A).
+More examples will be added in the future (Crab, Cygnus X-1).

-The next step allows you to make more selections on the scw you will use (date, angle, etc…).
+The next step allows you to make more selections on the scw you will use (date, off-axis angle, revolutions, etc…).

 The last step will build the polarigram and compute the associated Polarization Angle (PA) and Fraction (PF).
-This can be done for every energy bands and displayed on a plot.
+This can be done for different energy bands and displayed on a plot.